-Key: IP = Income Protection, WP = With-Profits, UL = Unit Linked
+Key: IP = Income Protection, WP = With-Profits, UL = Unit Linked claiming their investment balances.
+The Unit Linked plans are closed to new business and have all completed their payment-paying term.

 The Surplus is the difference between income from Members and claim payments.
-The bigger the number, the more money the Society has to support Member benefits and the Society's growth.
-The 2021 surplus is slightly higher than in 2020, which is a positive sign.
+The bigger the number, the more money the Society has to support Member benefits, expenses and the Society's growth.

-Very little new With-Profits business was sold in 2021.
-The With-Profits results include Members claiming their investment balances.
-The Unit Linked plans are closed to new business and have all completed their payment-paying term.
+Very little new With-Profits business was sold in 2022.
+The With-Profits results include Members